ximenina/Git-example/README.md

 The following steps describe the standard flow.

-*Steps 1 and 2 are only necessary the first time we create a new fork and we configure our local copy*
+*Steps 1 and 2 are only necessary for the first time we create a new fork and we configure our local copy*
 ## 1. Fork the repository via Web
 Using the web interface, we create a new `fork` of the main (Upstream) repository

 ## 2. Clone the Forked repository to our local machine
 * Clone the forked repository
 ```
-$ git clone [Fork_URL_Repository]
+$ git clone [MyFork_URL_Repository]
 ```

 * 2.1 We specify the upstream, i.e., the remote main repository.
 This is done *only ONCE* for a new local copy of our forked repository